curefate/OpenGL-demo/README.md

 # Overview
-An OpenGL demo which implements light rendering and skeleton animation, you can find a video showing the result of this project in `/video/demo.mp4`.
+An OpenGL demo which implements light rendering and skeleton animation.
+You can find a video showing the result of this project in `/video/demo.mp4`.

 ***
 ## Rendering & Animation
 Rendering and animation are followed the guide of this [tutorial](https://learnopengl.com/).